School Health Liaison Program

 SHLP has five School Health Liaisons: Jessica Palmer (Payson School District), Nicole Archibald (Globe School District), Janice Chesser (Pine/Strawberry, Young, and Tonto Basin School Districts), Taylor Perez (Miami School District) and Taylor Perez and Nicole Archibald (Hayden School District, Liberty High, and Destiny School).
 Rutherford and her staff work with administrators to best serve the needs of each individual school, providing prevention classes during the school day.

 SHLP has an exhaustive “menu” of classes that can be tailored to any grade level or issues the school might be dealing with at a particular time.

 For example, an administrator could request a class on bullying if bullying has been coming up a lot at their school.
 While there is enough flexibility to pinpoint the best class topics for a particular school, SHLP facilitators all have consistent curriculum to draw from.
 High school students, for example, might receive smart driving and sexual health classes, while elementary school students might learn about hand-washing and nutrition.
 “We get kids to think healthy,” says Rutherford.

-SHLP served almost 3,000 Gila County students during the 2015-2016 school year.
+SHLP served over 3,000 Gila County students during the 2018-2019 school year.
 Rutherford is always proud when students approach her and SHLP staff after classes to thank them for making it easier to make healthy choices.